 And on the aside…

 I love music and listen to it nearly all day.
-I love the French language and can read and speak it adequately.
+I love the French language and can read it adequately.
 I enjoy cinema, theater, opera, and as mentioned, art and modern dance – in fact most aspects of the Arts.
-I play guitar and the boys are learning classical guitar at Carlow School of Music.